Luis Palomino

 Luis Palomino (born October 9, 1980) is a Peruvian-American mixed martial artist and bare-knuckle fighter.
-He currently competes in the Bare Knuckle Fighting Championship (BKFC), where he is the Lightweight Champion and inaugural King of Streets Champion.
+He is the Lightweight Champion and has been the inaugural King of Streets Champion in the Bare Knuckle Fighting Championship (BKFC).
 Palomino is also a former BKFC Welterweight Champion, making him the first simultaneous two-division champion.
-He is a professional competitor since 2006, and has formerly competed for the Ultimate Fighting Championship (UFC), World Series of Fighting (WSOF), Bellator MMA and Absolute Championship Berkut.
-As of April 4 2025, he is tied at #7 in the BKFC men's pound-for-pound rankings.
+He is a professional competitor since 2006, and has formerly competed for the World Series of Fighting (WSOF), Bellator MMA and Absolute Championship Berkut.

+As of April 13, 2026, he is #4 in the BKFC men's lightweight rankings.

 Mixed martial arts career

 Early career

-Palomino began his career with a 3–0 record in the Absolute Fighting Championship promotion, including a victory over future The Ultimate Fighter 7 competitor Jeremy May via unanimous decision.
+Palomino began his career with a 3–0 record in the Absolute Fighting Championship promotion, including a victory over his competitor Jeremy May via unanimous decision.

-In his final fight prior to joining Bellator, Palomino fought John Mahlow for the XFC Lightweight Championship, in a bout that was featured on the Inside MMA show.
+In his final fight prior to joining Bellator Fighting Championships, Palomino fought John Mahlow for the XFC Lightweight Championship, in a bout that was featured on the Inside MMA show.
 Palomino lost the fight via submission following a rear-naked choke in the fifth round.

 Bellator Fighting Championships

-Palomino then joined Bellator to take part in their Bellator Season One: Featherweight Tournament.
+Palomino then joined Bellator Fighting Championships to take part in their Bellator Season One: Featherweight Tournament.
 His opening round fight was against Estevan Payan at Bellator 1.
-Palomino lost the bout via split decision.
+Palomino lost the fight via split decision.

 Despite his elimination from the featherweight tournament, Palomino stayed with the Bellator promotion and continued in the featherweight division.
-His opponent at Bellator 6 was Nick Gonzalez and Palomino defeated him via TKO (punches) in the second minute of the first round.
+His opponent at Bellator 6 was Nick Gonzalez.
+Palomino defeated him via TKO in the second minute of the first round.

-Palomino next faced Troy Gerhart at Bellator 12 in a 150lb bout and defeated him via unanimous decision (29–28, 29–28, 29–28).
+Palomino next faced Troy Gerhart at Bellator 12 in a 150lb bout and defeated him via unanimous decision.

 After the first season of Bellator ended, Palomino took a few fights outside of the promotion.
-Palomino lost his first fight to eventual The Ultimate Fighter winner Jonathan Brookins via submission (rear naked choke) in the second round.
-Palomino followed the loss up with two victories including wins over Rafael Dias by TKO and Jorge Masvidal via split decision.
+Palomino lost his first fight to the eventual Ultimate Fighter winner Jonathan Brookins via submission following a rear naked choke in the second round.
+Palomino later achieved two victories including wins over Rafael Dias by TKO and Jorge Masvidal via split decision.

 In his next Bellator appearance at Bellator 21, Palomino defeated Jose Figueroa via unanimous decision in a lightweight bout.

 Palomino then stayed with Bellator into the third season.
 His first fight of the season was against Yves Edwards at Bellator 24, which he lost via unanimous decision.